Best mobile plans for May 2026

 Why we like it

 We looked at mobile plans in our database with truly unlimited data. felix’s plan was the only one to meet the criteria.
-That’s the reason it also won Best Unlimited Data Mobile Provider at the 2026 Finder Mobile Awards.
+That’s why it won Best Unlimited Data Mobile Provider at the 2026 Finder Mobile Awards. felix was also voted Most Loved Mobile Provider in Finder’s 2026 Mobile Customer Satisfaction Awards and picked up wins for trust and legendary service.
 Right now, you’ll save $60 over 3 months when you sign up to this plan.

 Pros

-• You can sign with an eSIM if you have a compatible handset.
+• You can sign up with an eSIM if you have a compatible handset.

 • felix plants a tree monthly for every active subscription.